Tart-saki/saki-market-game/README.md

 ---

-📘 Git Ignore Documentation
-📖 Learn what’s ignored in .gitignore → README_GITIGNORE.md

----
 ## 🧠 What Is PoCC?

 > **Proof of Competitive Contribution (PoCC)** is a novel blockchain consensus where participants are rewarded not just for participation — but for contributing fairly, competitively, and efficiently to the market.

 Reward = `Utility × Quality × Competitiveness`
 This creates **anti-monopoly pressure** and incentivizes **dynamic pricing**.

+---

+## 📄 Git Ignore Documentation

+Refer to [README_GITIGNORE.md](README_GITIGNORE.md) for details on why certain files are excluded from Git tracking.

 ---